Raja Rajan (film): Plot

-General Nagavelan (P. S. Veerappa) plans to murder Prince Rajarajan (M. G. Ramachandran) in order to be the Chozha king.
+General Nagavelan plans to murder Prince Rajarajan in order to be the Chozha king.
 When Rajarajan is away for a hunting trip Nagevelan plots a false story to the Chozha people that the former is a womaniser and drunkard.
 The people believed that Rajarajan was dead in the jungle.
 Actually, Rajarajan was held captive and was being forced to signature by Nagavelan.
-Nagavelan's younger sister Priyamohini (Lalitha) who opposes her brother's deeds assists the wounded Rajarajan to escape.
-Udhayachandhran (M. N. Nambiar) who is Nagavelan's assistant is in love with Priyamohini but she rejects his advances not only that as he is working for Nagavelan but she is in love with Rajarajan too.
+Nagavelan's younger sister Priyamohini who opposes her brother's deeds assists the wounded Rajarajan to escape.
+Udhayachandhran, who is Nagavelan's assistant, is in love with Priyamohini but she rejects his advances not only that as he is working for Nagavelan but she is in love with Rajarajan too.

-Rajarajan takes refuge under his teacher Uthselan Kavirayar M. G. Chakrapani place.
+Rajarajan takes refuge under his teacher Uthselan Kavirayar's place.
 Uthselan nurses advises Rajarajan to meet up Nangoor's King Keerthivarman who is Rajarajan's father's close aid and also seek assistance from hunter's tribe king Vengkathevan.
-Nagavelan paints a bad picture about Rajarajan's bad deeds to King Keerthivarman (R. Balasubramaniam) and Queen Senbagavalli (S. D. Subbulakshmi) under the pretext in asking them to take over Rajarajan's reign.
-Nagavelan's actual plan is to be the king and marry King Keerthivarman and Queen Senbagavalli's only daughter Princess Rama (Padmini).
+Nagavelan paints a bad picture about Rajarajan's bad deeds to King Keerthivarman and Queen Senbagavalli under the pretext in asking them to take over Rajarajan's reign.
+Nagavelan's actual plan is to be the king and marry King Keerthivarman and Queen Senbagavalli's only daughter Princess Rama.
 Curious King Keerthivarman sets off to Rajarajan's country to assess himself the situation over there.

 Rajarajan saves Queen Senbagam and Princess Rama who were travelling to the temple, from Nagavelan's thugs but do not reveal his identity.
-On his way, exhausted Rajarajan is found by (G. Sakunthala) who is king Venkathevan's daughter and informs Head (S M Thirupathysami).
-Sargunam (Friend Ramasami) who is Uthselan's assistant arrives there to offer help.
+On his way, exhausted Rajarajan is found by king Venkathevan's daughter who informs Head (S M Thirupathysami).
+Sargunam, who is Uthselan's assistant arrives there to offer help.
 Uthselan, Vengkathevan, Sargunam and Rajarajan hatches a plan to indirectly educate the people of the real situation by street dramas and stage plays.
 Nagavelan founds about this and arrests Uthselan and Vengkathevan but Uthselan reminds that the state's law says that should there be no candidate for the king, the royal elephant would be sent off to garland then man of its own choice.
 King Keerthivarman agrees to this and carries out the process immediately and leaves to Nangoor but Nagavelan orders Udhayachandhran to kill the person who is garlanded by the elephant Sargunam joins Nagavelan's court as an astrologer in order to find out more of Nagavelan's plans.
 Meanwhile, princess Rama learns from Priyamohini that Rajarajan is a good hearted, brave and well mannered man liked by his country's people and begins to fall for Rajarajan.
 The royal elephant identifies Rajarajan and garlands him but Udhayachandhran captures and imprisons him.
 Nagavelan is furious to know that Rajarajan is alive and pushes Rajarajan to the crocodile pond and assumes Rajarajan is dead.